-The previous research has overwhelmingly concluded that exports play an important role in advancing economic growth (Balassa 1985; Ram, 1985; Balassa, 1978; Bhagwati, 1988 and Fosu, 1990).
-Thus, the coefficient of the real exports variable is also expected to be accompanied by a positive sign ($\beta_6 > 0$).

-Furthermore, there is a large body of theoretical and empirical literature on the role of the financial development in escalating economic growth.
-The availability of domestic credit may determine the extent to which domestic firms are able to borrow in order to extend innovative activities.
-Besides, the capable banks would attract and mobilize public savings and offer them to the other sectors at lower interest rate.
-More importantly, the liquidity always represents a major concern for investors, where it provides means for clearing up all contractual obligations on the due date.
-Accordingly, the coefficient of domestic credit variable is supposed to be associated with a positive sign ($\beta_7 > 0$).
+The previous researches have concluded that exports play an important role in advancing economic growth (Balassa 1985; Ram, 1985; Balassa, 1978 and Bhagwati, 1988).
+Thus, the coefficient of the real exports variable is expected to be accompanied by a positive sign ( $\beta_6 > 0$ ).
+Furthermore, there is a large body of empirical literature on the role of the financial development in escalating economic growth.
+The availability of credit may determine the extent to which domestic firms are able to borrow in order to extend innovative activities.
+Besides, the capable banks would attract and mobilize public saving and offer it to other sectors at lower interest rates.
+Accordingly, the coefficient of banking credit variable is supposed to be associated with a positive sign ( $\beta_7 > 0$ ).

 Finally, the model also takes the adoption of the privatization policy that initiated in 1992 into account.
-The impact of adopting this policy on economic growth is delivered by the coefficient of the dummy variable (β{g}).
+Its impact has been delivered by the coefficient of the dummy variable ( $\beta_8$ ).
 We see that it is feasible to include an exogenous variable to deliver the impact of privatization policy on economic growth.
-First, the privatization increases the level of accountability in the business environment, decreases the level of corruption in both public and private owned enterprises and, therefore, expands domestic businesses.
-Second, the presence of a successful private sector is likely to motivate the managers of publicly owned projects to adopt the same managerial and technical methods adopted by the private sector to achieve business success.
+First, the privatization increases the level of accountability in business environment, decreases corruption and, therefore, expands domestic businesses.
+Second, the presence of a successful private sector is likely to motivate the managers of publicly owned projects to adopt the same managerial and technical methods adopted by private sector to achieve business success.
 Adopting such efficient managerial techniques can boost productivity and accelerates GDP growth.
-Moreover, the implementation of a privatization policy would probably widen the democratic steps in the country leading to more economic and political openness toward the rest of the world and, consequently, pushes GDP to expand.

-4.2 Estimation Method and Data
+4.2 Estimation Method

 We employ the autoregressive distributed lag (ARDL) cointegration procedures, as proposed by Pesaran and Shin (1999) and Pesaran et al. (2001), to investigate the effect of aid on economic growth in Sudan.
-We have chosen the ARDL co-integration technique because it possesses several superior econometric merits compared to other cointegrating techniques such as the Engle-Granger method (1987) and the Johansen (1988) and Johansen and Juselius, (1990).
-First, compared to these techniques, the ARDL bounds test facilitates obtaining consistent estimates even in small samples.
-Second, it permits dealing with both stationary and non-stationary variables, as long as their order of integration doesn't exceed one I(1).
-Third, another merit of ARDL approach is that it overcomes both serial correlation and endogeneity problem among variables, allowing the estimation of both the short-run and long run coefficients simultaneously and with lagged dependent and predictors variables.
-Fourth, according to Marques et al. (2016), the asymptotic theory built in the ARDL bounds test method will not be affected even when one-zero dummy variables are included in the model being estimated.
-Fifth, the short-run adjustments can be added to the long-run equilibrium in the ARDL bounds test by generating the error correction mechanism (Ali et al., 2016).
-The inclusion of the error correction term infers that the variations in the dependent variable occur from two sources namely, the disequilibrium in the cointegration relationship as denoted by the error correction term and changes in other explanatory variables (Jailani and Masih, 2015).
-Six, the main concern of this analysis is to examine aid effectiveness on economic growth in Sudan economy.
+We have chosen the ARDL co-integration technique because it possesses several superior merits compared to other cointegrating techniques.
+First, the ARDL bounds test facilitates obtaining consistent estimates even in small samples.
+Second, ARDL permits dealing with both stationary and non-stationary variables, as long as their order of integration doesn't exceed one I(1).
+Third, ARDL approach overcomes both serial correlation and endogeneity problem among variables, allowing the estimation of both the short-run and long run coefficients simultaneously and with lagged dependent and predictors variables.
+Fourth, according to Margues et al. (2016), the asymptotic theory built in the ARDL bounds test will not be affected even when one-zero dummy variables are included in the model being estimated.
+Fifth, the main concern of this analysis is to examine aid effectiveness on economic growth in Sudan economy.
 As foreign aid doesn't materialize as a spot effect on GDP growth but also leads to long run effects, some studies, when modeling aid effectiveness, apply lagged forms of both dependent and independent variables as additional predictors.
 In the ARDL sense, this matter can be handled automatically since the approach is dynamic in nature and openly considers the behavior of the variable over measurable period of time.